A-segment: Characteristics

-Body styles for A-segment cars in Europe are always hatchbacks.
-But as crossovers gain popularity, new models may shift to resemble crossovers.
-Such examples are the Suzuki Ignis and the Toyota Aygo X. Other body styles such as sedans are not present in this segment because these shapes largely prove impractical at typical A-segment dimensions.
+Body styles for A-segment cars in Europe have historically nearly always been hatchbacks.
+But as crossovers gain popularity, new models have begun to shift to resemble crossovers.
+Examples of crossover city cars include Suzuki Ignis and Toyota Aygo X. Other body styles such as sedans are not present in this segment because these shapes largely prove impractical at typical A-segment dimensions.

-History

-As of 2017, 2018, 2019 and 2020, A-segment sales account for 8.1%, 8%, 7.7% and 6.8% market share in Europe respectively.
+A-segment cars are traditionally offered with manual transmission as the sole transmission option.
+Beginning in the 2010s, automatic options are increasingly available.
+Some newer models most often utilize CVTs, while a small number of manufacturers also offer automated manual transmissions.